 Two farmers walking near a quarry outside of Edinburgh, Scotland, find two small, dead bodies floating in the water, tied together.
 Although the bodies were so waterlogged that authorities could barely confirm that they were human, Sydney Smith, the century’s first “Quincy,” was able to use forensics to help solve the crime.

 Smith was at the beginning of his 40-year career and working as an assistant to Professor Harvey Littlejohn at Edinburgh University.
-The first thing he noticed about the body was the presence of adipocere, a white and hard type of fat.
+The first thing he noticed about the bodies was the presence of adipocere, a white and hard type of fat.
 The level of adipocere in the bodies, which takes months to form inside the human body when exposed to water, led Smith to believe that they had been in the quarry somewhere between 18 to 24 months.

 The adipocere had preserved the stomachs of the bodies and Smith saw that the children had eaten peas, barley, potatoes, and leeks approximately an hour before they died.
 Given the seasonal nature of the vegetables, Smith figured that the kids had died at the end of 1911.
 Most importantly, Smith found an indication that one of the children’s shirts had come from the Dysart poorhouse.